 In February 1995, Macau, a Portuguese colony scheduled to become an SAR of the PRC in 1999, was opened as a new market.
 Revenue figures for Macau are combined with those of Hong Kong.
 Macau represents the smallest of the Company's markets in population, with just under 500,000 residents.
 The Company's Macau office works under the direction of Nu Skin Hong Kong.
 In support of the Company's growth strategy, Nu Skin Hong Kong intends to (i) promote distributor growth, retention and leadership development through local initiatives such as a recently opened "distributor business center," which provides offices for distributors to rent, at cost, from which they can conduct business; (ii) seek regulatory approvals for the introduction of LifePak; which is not yet available in Hong Kong, and (iii) stimulate purchases from inactive distributors through direct mail campaigns.

 SOUTH KOREA.
 The Company, through its subsidiary Nu Skin Korea, commenced operations in South Korea in February 1996.
 According to the WFDSA, the direct selling channel in South Korea generated approximately \$1.7 billion in sales of goods and services in 1995.
-South Korea's new direct sales legislation, which went into effect in July 1995, requires companies to comply with numerous provisions, such as local registration, reporting of certain operating results and dissemination of certain information regarding the laws to distributors.
-See "Risk Factors--Government Regulations of Direct Selling Activities" and "--Government Regulation of Products and Marketing."

-The Company's sales in South Korea exceeded \$83 million through September 30, 1996, making the Company the second largest direct seller in the country.
-Nu Skin Korea currently offers 27 of the 80 NSI personal care products and none of the IDN products.
-Nu Skin Korea was among the first foreign-owned firms to register and begin operations under the new direct selling legislation.
+The Company's sales in South Korea exceeded \$43 million through June 30, 1996, making the Company the second largest direct seller in the country.
+Nu Skin Korea currently offers 26 of the 80 NSI personal care products and none of the IDN products.
+Nu Skin Korea was among the first foreign-owned firms to register and begin operations under the new direct selling legislation implemented in 1995.
 Management believes that significant competition will soon enter the South Korean market.
 See "Risk Factors--Competition" and "--Competition."